 To avoid starting any unwanted pest infestations, you should isolate and check new plants for pests before you put them in with your collection.
 Always check the underside of the leaves, stems, branches and new growth for any unwanted pests.

 Damage caused by Scale

 Damage caused by Scale generally happens quite slowly depending on the level of the infestation.
 Things to look out for is stunted growth, yellowing leaves and brown pockmarks.
-Plants affected by Scale may also experience leaf drop.
+Infected plants may also experience leaf drop.

 If you notice any of your houseplants with any of these issues, it’s time to check them immediately in case of a Scale infestation.
 Checking your plants regularly will also help to find any unwanted pests and treat them before they can take over your house plants.

 Since adult Scale have a hard protective layer, getting rid of them can be a little bit tricky.
 They also have the ability to develop a resistance to chemical pesticides if they’re exposed to them on a daily basis.
 Using an organic control method is better for the environment and for eliminating Scale.

 The first thing you should do if you find Scale on one of your houseplants is to isolate it and check all surrounding plants.
 You should start treating your plants straight away.